 Almost two-thirds of all sexual assaults are committed by someone known to the victim.
-(U.S. Department of Justice, Bureau of statistics.
-2007)
+(U.S. Department of Justice, Bureau of Statistics, 2007)

-Missouri implemented its own statewide Sex Offender Registration program in January 1995 in accordance to standards set by the Jacob the collection of DNA samples from registered offenders and then stores this information in a DNA database.
+the collection of DNA samples from registered offenders and then stores this information in a DNA database.
 This collection is performed through the Missouri State Highway Patrol's Crime Lab.